 - Grant money must be spent only on specific application requests.
 If there is a change in the request, the Grant Committee needs to be notified and will review the modifications for approval

 - Grant must support and be consistent with school community’s values and goals as listed on the South website.

 - Grants cannot be used to fund salaries, stipends or school-based professional development; or to purchase core curriculum materials.

 - Grants cannot be used for core curriculum technology, including computers, consumables and many peripherals.

-- Grants cannot be used for field trips, transportation, food or promotional items.
+- Grants cannot be used for clubs, field trips, transportation, food or promotional items.

 If you have questions, please contact the Grants Committee at firstname.lastname@example.org.

 Please note above deadlines.
-The PTSO will act on the each cycle within two weeks.
+The PTSO will act on each cycle within three weeks.